fedenunez/tulp/README.md

 MODEL = gpt-3.5-turbo
 ```
 ## Examples:
-The usage is endless, but anyway, here you have some ideas as inspirations:
+The usage is endless, but anyway, here you have some ideas as inspiration:
 ### Typical Unix tooling replacement:
 #### Sed
 ```